xurble/django-feed-reader/readme.md

 This is a simple Django module to allow you subscribe to RSS (and other) feeds.

+This app has no UI, it just reads and stores the feeds for you to use as you see fit.

+This app builds on top of the FeedParser library to pride feed management, storage, scheduling etc.

 ## Features

 * Consumes RSS, Atom and JSONFeed feeds.